-The Gerle Creek headwaters originate at an elevation of about 7,200 feet as Ellis Creek, flowing generally westerly and southerly a distance of 2.1 miles to Loon Lake Reservoir (elevation 6,400 feet).
+The Gerle Creek headwaters originate at an elevation of about 7,200 feet as Ellis Creek, flowing generally westerly and southerly for a distance of 2.1 miles to Loon Lake Reservoir (elevation 6,400 feet).
 From Loon Lake Reservoir, Gerle Creek runs in an 8.5-mile-long arc before entering Gerle Creek Reservoir.

-Under the new License, SMUD is required to release minimum and pulse flows below Loon Lake into Gerle Creek.
-Required minimum releases vary by month and water year type, ranging from 5 to 58 cfs (Table 6).
+Under the License, SMUD is required to release minimum flows and pulse flows below Loon Lake Reservoir Dam.
+Required minimum releases vary by month and water year type, ranging from, 5 to 58 cfs (Table 6).

 Pulse flow releases are required in BN, AN, and Wet water years, ranging from 125 to as much as 740 cfs (or maximum capacity of the outlet works and reservoir elevation).
-However, as required by the License, SMUD will perform an investigation of the Loon Lake pulse flows that may lead to a revision of these pulse flow values.
+However, as required by the License, SMUD performed an investigation in 2016 to ensure that pulse flow releases do not have negative impacts to various downstream features and that desired outcomes are occurring (SWRCB Condition 3, License Appendix A).
+This investigation concluded and pulse flows at Gerle Creek below Loon Lake Dam began in water year 2019 and will continue provided the water year type is at or above the "Below Normal" threshold.
 While releasing pulse flows into Gerle Creek below Loon Lake Reservoir, SMUD is also required to implement a ramping rate of 1 foot per hour.

-Streamflow monitoring below Loon Lake is conducted at Site 30 (USGS ID 11429500) using a pressure sensor/ data logger with bubbler and submersible pressure transducer.
+Streamflow monitoring below Loon Lake is conducted at Site 30 (USGS ID 11429500) using a pressure sensor/ data logger with bubbler and a submersible pressure transducer.
 Data is stored in a Campbell Scientific CR 1000 datalogger and transmitted via radio telemetry where stream flow control is done remotely using two 10" knife gate valves at the outlet works located at the base of the dam.
 All levels, valve positions, and flows are sent to SMUD's SCADA system.
 Modifications, including reinforcement of the existing weir were completed in 2012.
-Discharge measurements are taken either at the weir site or approximately 100 ft upstream to measure discharge up to approximately 1070 cfs.
+Discharge measurements are taken either 15 ft upstream of the weir site or approximately 100 ft upstream to measure discharge up to approximately 375 cfs.